martishin/movies-db/README.md

 * Adding new movies
 * Updating existing movies
 * Deleting movies from the database
-* Search movies by name using GrapQL API
+* Search movies by name using GraphQL API